-Supports furnished when the participant exercises budget authority:

-Maintain a separate account for each participant's participant-directed budget

-Track and report participant funds, disbursements and the balance of participant funds

-Process and pay invoices for goods and services approved in the service plan

-Provide participant with periodic reports of expenditures and the status of the participant-directed budget

-Other services and supports

-The FMS provider issues guidance to the waiver participant or designated representative on appropriate spending practices to ensure spending is within budgetary limitations (i.e. discussion of overtime payment to employees, factors that may affect pay rates, such as tax factor changes).
+Supports furnished when the participant exercises budget authority: ⊠ Maintain a separate account for each participant's participant-directed budget 🗵 Track and report participant funds, disbursements and the balance of participant funds Process and pay invoices for goods and services approved in the service plan Provide participant with periodic reports of expenditures and the status of the participant-direct ted budget Other services and supports Specify: The FMS provider issues guidance to the waiver participant or designated representative on appropria te spending practices to ensure spending is within budgetary limitations (i.e. discussion of overtime payment to employees, factors that may affect pay rates, such as tax factor changes). payment to employees, factors that may affect pay rates, such as tax factor changes).